scionproto/scion/doc/BeaconExtensions.md

 interface to the next AS on the path) for every AS on the end to end path.

 Knowing merely the inter-AS latency for the egress interface is also sufficient in the case of shortcut paths.
-The interface where traffic will enter AS 2 is the egress interface saved in the AS Entry for AS 2 in the PCB which was directly received by AS 3.
-The interface where traffic will leave AS 2 is the interface that was saved in AS Entry of the PCB that was sent to AS 4 and was fetched by AS 3 in the form of a path segment during the path lookup process.
+Traffic will enter AS 2 via interface 22, which is the egress interface saved in the AS Entry for AS 2 in the PCB which was directly received by AS 3.
+Traffic will leave AS 2 via interface 21, which is the interface that was saved in AS Entry of the PCB that was sent to AS 4 and was fetched by AS 3 in the form of a path segment during the path lookup process.
 Thus AS 3 now has information about both the inter-AS connection between AS 3 and AS 2, and the inter-AS connection